Day 1 Arrive Bangkok

 Day 6 Explore Khao Yai National Park

 Set out this morning for the National Park again and stop along the way to explore the visitor's center.
 Go hiking today through the dry evergreen forest where gibbons, monkeys, and hornbills are often spotted.
-Next drive up to Haew Suwat waterfall to enjoy lunch and for for a swim in the natural pool.
+Next drive up to Haew Suwat waterfall to enjoy lunch and nature.
 This afternoon drive to the second highest mountain in the park to obtain a fantastic view of the park.
 Later this evening you get a glimpse of the park on a nocturnal wildlife spotting safari.
 Many of the park's numerous but elusive wild cats are active at night including the civet and leopard.

 Day 7 PB Valley Winery